 - Saute about 1/2 cup each of diced celery, onions, and carrots until the onions are translucent.
 Add them to the rice mixture or layer the vegetables on top of the rice mixture.

 - Add diced pimientos to the rice mixture for additional color and flavor.

 - Scatter some fresh herbs over the chicken pieces along with the onion soup mix.

-- When the chicken is done, remove the foil from the baking dish and sprinkle with a layer of cheese.
+- When the chicken is done, remove the foil from the baking dish and sprinkle with a layer of cheddar or another melty cheese.
 Place it back in the oven for a few minutes to melt the cheese.